kallmanjaa/RaspberryPi3WithQt/README.md

     After the build rpi3.img is generated in build directory
 ### Flash sdcard
-    use tools like rufus or other to flash the image rpi3.img to sdcard Note : make sure to use 16gb sdcard
+    use tools like rufus or other to flash the image rpi3.img to sdcard Note : make sure to use minimum 16gb sdcard

 ### Versions used:
     kernel: 5.5.y